MALI – The Trip

 We then all cruised through the small vegetable/fruit market across the street from the mosque.
 On Mondays, the square is full of vendors for the weekly market.

 Manuscript Library.
 The library has accumulated manuscripts (history, religious, economic) from families all over the city.
-They store them in cardboard boxes an place them the glass bookcases surrounding the small room.
+They store them in cardboard boxes an place them in the glass bookcases surrounding the small room.
 The librarian showed us one book with Islamic prayers that was nicely illustrated.
 The second room has a scale model of the mosque, Koran boards and lithographs.

 The Great Mosque The Great Mosque is made completely of mud, was made in 1906, and it has five stories and three towers.
 Argued that the French had little influence except perhaps for the internal arches and that the design is “basically African”.
 Every spring the people replaster the Mosque.
 Whatever past prohibitions in entering the mosque, in 2022, there were no problems.